SimaoAbranches/Elementos_project/Project1/docs/task5_prediction.md

 ### 4. Scaling

-I scaled the features with `StandardScaler` because models like Linear Regression and KNN are sensitive to the scale.
+We scaled the features with `StandardScaler` because models like Linear Regression and KNN are sensitive to the scale.
 Tree-based models (Decision Tree, Random Forest) do not need it but are not hurt by it.

 ### 5. Models tried

-I tried four different models, going from simple to more complex:
+We tried four different models, going from simple to more complex:

 | # | Model | Idea |
 |---|---|---|